wagtail/wagtail/docs/reference/pages/model_reference.md

 ## `TaskState`

-Task states store state information about the progress of a task on a particular page revision.
+Task states store state information about the progress of a task on a particular revision.

 ### Database fields